-With the adoption of the standards, the global IRCT membership have made a strong commitment to the torture survivors we serve.
-The global standards also make clear to the global donor community and others working with torture survivors about what is needed from them to make sure that torture survivors receive quality support.
+With the adoption of the GSR, the global IRCT membership have made a strong commitment to the torture survivors we serve.
+The GSR also make clear to the global donor community and others working with torture survivors about what is needed from them to make sure that torture survivors receive quality support.

 The global standards include commitments to keep services independent and accountable, ensure non-discriminatory access and the safety of clients, and to support their families.
 Acknowledging the strong connection between rehabilitation, empowerment and justice, the standards also commit IRCT members to make torture survivors central agents in their rehabilitation work and to help them access justice and advocate for their rights.